MaoZiming/papers/6-system-structure/68-exokernel.md

 - The goal is to avoid forcing any particular abstraction upon applications, instead **allowing them to use or implement whatever abstractions** are best suited to their task without having to layer them on top of other abstractions which may impose limits or unnecessary overhead.

-- Substantial evidence exists that applications can benefit greatly from having more control over how machine resources are used to implement higher-level abstractions.
+- Substantial evidence exists that applications can benefit greatly from having more control over how machine resources are abstracted and used to implement higher-level abstractions.

 - This is done by **moving abstractions into untrusted user-space libraries** called "library operating systems" **(libOSes)**, which are linked to applications and call the operating system on their behalf.